 The other stunning falls in the state is the more famous Nohkalikai waterfall, located in Cherrapunjee.
 This gorgeous fall is best visited during monsoons to catch it in its full glory.

-We visited the single decker root bridge and while its certainly stunning, the ambience is somewhat ruined by the presence of hordes of tourists, jostling for pictures and the perfect selfie spot.
+We visited the Single decker root bridge and while it is certainly stunning, the ambience is somewhat ruined by the presence of hordes of tourists jostling for pictures.

-If you have the energy do the double decker root bridge hike, which requires a whole day and going down 3000 steps.
+If you have the time and the energy, do the Double Decker root bridge hike which requires a whole day and going down three thousand steps.

 FLASHPACKER TIP: The only way to beat the crowds is to start early preferably 7 AM and leave by the time the crowds start arriving after 10.

-4) TAKE A VIEW AT ONE OF THE MANY VIEW POINTS
+4. TAKE A VIEW FROM ANY OF THE VIEW POINTS

 FLASHPACKER TIP: Don’t forget to bring your cameras to capture the stunning views all around.

-A couple minutes trek down, we found our perfect spot to sit, stare and catch a cold beer!
-Right in front of the fall.
+On one of the days, we set off for Wah Rashi waterfalls.
+Six hours later, we had lost track of all directions but stumbled upon tiny Thangskin falls, a local hidden gem.
+A couple minutes trek downhill and we found our perfect spot to sit, stare and catch a cold beer!
+Right in front of the waterfall.
 No tourists…only us!